quicwg/base-drafts/draft-ietf-quic-http.md

 The GOAWAY frame is always sent on the control stream.
 It carries a QUIC Stream ID for a client-initiated bidirectional stream encoded as a variable-length integer.
-A client MUST treat receipt of a GOAWAY frame containing a Stream ID of any other type as a connection error of type HTTP_WRONG_STREAM.
+A client MUST treat receipt of a GOAWAY frame containing a Stream ID of any other type as a connection error of type HTTP_MALFORMED_FRAME.

 Clients do not need to send GOAWAY to initiate a graceful shutdown; they simply stop making new requests.
 A server MUST treat receipt of a GOAWAY frame on any